vrd1243/tda_bees/README.txt

                             ffmeg.
 Images for only one dataset are provided (Used for generating Fig. 7 in the paper.)

-	- datasetts/sim_txt/: Text file containing the data for the simulation run. (used for generating Fig. 4 in the paper.)
+	- datasets/sim_txt/: Text file containing the data for the simulation run. (used for generating Fig. 4 in the paper.)

+        - datasets/crockers/: Generated crocker matrices of the six experimental datasets.

 ======================== Code files ============================